Imago-SDRUK/book-of-imagery/CONTRIBUTING.md

    git push origin my-feature-branch
    ```

----

 ## 💬 Code of Conduct

 Be respectful and considerate in all interactions.
 See our [Code of Conduct](CODE_OF_CONDUCT.md) for details.

----

 We appreciate your contributions and support in building a vibrant community around this project.
-If you have any questions, feel free to reach out via issues or discussions.
+If you have any questions, feel free to reach out via issues.